Dennis Mileti delivers a keynote address at the Natural Hazards Workshop. ©Natural Hazards Center, 2014.

 The Natural Hazards Center is pleased to announce that the Natural Hazards Review is planning a special journal issue centered on the work of our late director Dennis Mileti.
 The collection will include reviews and assessments of Mileti’s work, as well as forward-looking examinations of technologies, practices, and policies that can improve the access and efficiency of hazards warnings and alerts.

 Mileti, who passed away in late 2020, was well-recognized as a pioneer in communicating hazards and disasters information in a clear, accessible way to achieve maximum impact.
-In his nearly 50-years as a risk communication scholar, Mileti authored a vast number of publications related to the social impacts of hazards and disasters, worked with government agencies and policy makers, and mentored students, scholars, and practitioners alike.
+In his nearly 50-years as a risk communication scholar, Mileti authored numerous publications related to the social impacts of hazards and disasters, worked with government agencies and policy makers, and mentored students, scholars, and practitioners alike.

 The Natural Hazards Review Special Collection on the Legacy of Dennis S. Mileti and the Future of Public Alert and Warning Research will build on Mileti’s scholarship and support innovative research that results in improvements in public alerts and warnings for natural and technological hazards.
 Among the topics of interest are: